Shaflo/P2P-Client/README.md

 1. The Peer asks all higher IDs with Tag 9
 2. If a higher ID answer with Tag 5, this peer will take the leader election. we are finish
 3. We are leader, when we cannot find a peer with higher ID.
 We send Tag10 (IAmLeaderMessage) to all Peers

+## Time Synchronization

+1. Leader asks every Peer for the time
+2. Peers answer the Leader
+3. Leader calculate the Time and tell tell the all Peers

 ## Dictionary
 SourceID: ID des suchenden Knoten